-Consultation with qualified veterinary specialists, in addition to cardiologists, is an important component of the cardiology RTP.
-The CRTC recommends that residents have the equivalent of a minimum of 2 weeks clinical training with a Board-certified specialist in each of the following: 1) internal medicine, 2) clinical pathology and/or anatomic pathology, 3) anesthesiology, and 4) advanced diagnostic imaging (e.g., CT, MRI, noncardiac ultrasonography, etc.).
-These recommended 8 weeks are not to be counted as part of the minimum of 144 weeks of directly supervised intensive clinical training in cardiology and are not to be drawn from weeks dedicated to examination study time, or vacation.
+Consultation and collaboration with veterinary specialists, in addition to cardiologists, is an important component of the cardiology RTP.
+The CRTC recommends that residents have the equivalent of a minimum of 2 weeks clinical training with a Board-Certified specialist in each of the following: 1) internal medicine, 2) clinical pathology and/or anatomic pathology, 3) anesthesiology, and 4) advanced diagnostic imaging (e.g., CT, MRI, noncardiac ultrasonography, etc.).
+These recommended 8 weeks are not to be counted as part of the minimum of 144 weeks of directly supervised intensive clinical training in cardiology and are not to be drawn from weeks dedicated to examination preparation / study time, or vacation.

-Telemedicine consultations are not considered adequate training for the cardiology resident in the specialties listed in the previous paragraph unless the consult includes a detailed and complete verbal discussion of the case between the mentor, resident, and radiologist or pathologist or another specialist giving the consult.
-The receipt of a written diagnostic imaging or pathology report via telemedicine is not considered adequate to meet the training requirements of a resident, and neither is an interaction conducted via email; there must be one-on-one interactive dialogue between the resident and the relevant consultant, adequate to meet the requirements of remote supervision as defined by the ACVIM.
+Telemedicine consultations are not considered adequate training for the cardiology resident in the specialties listed in the previous paragraph unless the consult includes a detailed and reciprocal verbal discussion of the case between the SSSD and resident.
+The receipt of a written diagnostic imaging or pathology report via telecommunication means is not considered adequate to meet the educational and training requirements for a resident, and neither is an interaction conducted via email; there must be one-on-one interactive dialogue between the resident and the relevant consultant, adequate to meet the requirements of remote supervision as defined by the ACVIM.

-The CRTC considers the availability of Board-certified specialists when evaluating cardiology RTP applications and renewals.
-A SI that trains cardiology residents should have access to other Board-certified specialists or have a plan to send the resident to secondary training sites to receive this training during the 3-year residency to improve the residents' general medical knowledge, to improve their ability to pass the ACVIM General Examination, and to improve their ability to manage cardiac cases that have problems with other body systems.
+The CRTC considers the availability of Board-Certified specialists when evaluating cardiology RTP applications and renewals.
+A SI that trains cardiology residents should have access to other Board-Certified specialists or have a plan to send the resident to secondary training sites to receive this training during the 3-year residency to improve the residents' general medical knowledge, to improve their ability to pass the ACVIM General Examination, and to improve their ability to manage cardiac cases that have problems with other body systems.
 The number of rotations, beyond meeting the minimum requirements, will be determined by the PD and RA in concert with the CRTC based on the individual resident's background.

-3.E.7 RESEARCH AND SCHOLARLY ACTIVITY
+3.E.7 RESEARCH AND CREATIVE SCHOLARLY ACTIVITY

-Residents are expected to participate in clinical or laboratory research projects, including playing a role in project design, execution, data analysis, evaluation, the presentation of results in a peer-reviewed setting (e.g., ACVIM Forum), and publication.
+Residents are expected to participate in a clinical or laboratory research project(s), ideally playing an integral role in literature review, project design, execution, data collection, data analysis, the presentation of results in a peer-reviewed setting (e.g., ACVIM Forum), and publication in a peer-reviewed journal.

-Proof of completion of this research requirement may include any of the following:
+Proof of completion of this research and creative scholarly activity requirement can take the form of 1 or more of the following: